btlaube/YouAreTheWeapon/README.md

 # Eternal Blade
-Files and documentation for You Are The Weapon, a submission to Pirate Software - Game Jam 16
+Files and documentation for Eternal Blade, my submission to Pirate Software - Game Jam 16 with the theme "You Are The Weapon"